All Episodes

 Who were your roommates?

-Uh with Fred Couples, Blaine McAllister, both of whom have had big uh tour careers, and John Horn, who was on the tour for one year back in the late eighties.
+With Fred Couples, Blaine McAllister, both of whom have had big tour careers, and John Horne, who was on the tour for one year back in the late 80s.

 But Houston became the launching point.

-And President Bush, of course, has Houston as a home, and he was well aware that there was this kid who had made it to the to the network.
+And President Bush, of course, has Houston as a home, and he was well aware that there was this kid who had made it to the network.

-His father actually served on on William Paley's first board at CBS.
+His father actually served on William Paley's first board at CBS.

-We met, we played golf, and this incredible friendship uh was spawned.
+We met, we played golf, and this incredible friendship was spawned.

-Frank Trickinian wants to know why you canceled your golf lesson from a couple of days ago out of the Great Emerald Dunes.
+Frank Turkinian wants to know why you canceled your golf lesson from a couple of days ago out of the great Emerald Dunes.

 Because I'm working.

-I couldn't believe now I was their colleague, and I was throwing it from hole to hole by let's go back to Pat and let's go back to Mr. Summerall.
+You know, when I first started, I was working with the likes of Summerall and Venturi, and some gentlemen I had been listening to and watching my whole life, I couldn't believe now I was their colleague, and I was throwing it from hole to hole by, let's go back to Pat, let's go back to Mr. Summerall.

 Mr. Venturi, let me ask you this.

-And finally, Frank, after a few few shows, brought me into the office and just scolded me for you know, you don't call these guys Mr. This or that.
+And finally, Frank, after a few shows, brought me into the office and just scolded me for, you don't call these guys Mr. This or that.

-You know, I had a lot of that tough love, but it uh you know, at first I wasn't seeing the uh a lot of the uh love part of the deal.
+I had a lot of that tough love, but at first I wasn't seeing a lot of the love part of the deal.

-I guess your your your first tower assignment was at the 16th hole.
+I guess your first tower assignment was at the 16th hole.

-So I you know, I was aware I'd watched the tournament forever, and I knew that back left hole location was vulnerable to a hole in one.
+So I was aware I'd watch the tournament forever, and I knew that back left hole location was vulnerable to a hole-in-one.

-What should I say, uh, Mr. Trikenney if someone makes a hole in one?
+What should I say, Mr. Turkini, if someone makes a hole in one?

 You say nothing.